contentauth/opensource.contentauth.org/docs/tasks/includes/_node-get-resources.md

-This is how to get resources from a manifest using Node.js.
+The example below shows how to get resources from manifest data using the Node.js library.

 ```js
 // TBD